joniturunen/quark/README.md

 DISCORD_TOKEN=<token for the bot to connect>
 DISCORD_SERVER=<server to monitor>
 ACTIVITY_FILTERS=Spotify|Visual Studio|!donate
-INVITE_LINK=<not implemented yet, but a link to your channel could be used>
 BOT_DESC="I'm not just some venal Ferengi trying to take their money.
 I'm Quark, slayer of Klingons!"
 BOT_OWNER_ID=<your discord id>
 BOT_OWNER_NAME=<your discord name>